Paulescu/real-time-technical-indicators/README.md

 4. To run the feature pipeline in `backfill` mode, set your `PREFECT_API_KEY` in `set_environment_variables_template.sh`, run the file, and then
     ```
-    $ make frontend
-    ```

-5. To run the feature pipeline on an AWS EC2 instance you first need to have an AWS account and the `aws-cli` tool installed in your local system.
-Then run the following command to deploy your feature pipeline onto an EC2 instance
-    ```
     $ from_day=2023-08-01 make backfill
     ```

-6. To run the feature pipeline in `debug` mode run
+5. To run the feature pipeline in `debug` mode run
     ```
     $ make debug
     ```